 5. Content marketing

 Add plenty of good quality content to your salon website regularly and consistently, monthly at the very least.

 Google makes it clear content marketing is critical to local search engine optimization.
 It rewards website owners who are committed to writing and publishing articles, news and hair and beauty tips consistently, with higher local ranking.
 Blog articles can be used on your social media too, so you get plenty of marketing mileage out of them.

-Take a look at our other marketing top tips available to you:
+- Take a look at our other marketing blogs available to you and your business